XRISM: Canadian scientists to get glimpse of the hot universe

 Canada's role in the mission

-The XRISM observatory will feature two scientific instruments, Xtend and Resolve, which must be tested and calibrated before installation and launch.
-NASA has chosen to perform these tests at the Canadian Light Source, an synchrotron facility in Saskatoon, Saskatchewan, that is capable of generating X-rays.
+The XRISM observatory will feature two scientific instruments: Resolve, an X-ray spectrometer contributed by NASA; and Xtend, an X-ray imager.
+These instruments must be tested and calibrated before installation and launch.
+NASA has chosen to perform the tests on the Resolve instrument at the Canadian Light Source, a synchrotron facility in Saskatoon, Saskatchewan, that is capable of generating X-rays.

-In addition to these efforts, the Canadian Space Agency is also supporting the participation of Canadian scientists:
+In addition to these efforts, the Canadian Space Agency is supporting the participation of Canadian scientists:

 - Dr. Luigi Gallo, of Saint Mary's University, on the XRISM science team